 HOW TO PACK SMARTLY FOR A 3-WEEK TRIP

-Here are what I do when packing for an upcoming trip, regardless of it’s three weeks, three months, or a weekend getaway, this system work, and I hope it works for you too!
+Here is what I do when packing for an upcoming trip, regardless of whether it’s three weeks, three months, or a weekend getaway; this system works, and I hope it works for you too!

 Get a pen and paper or your phone

 Let’s create a simple packing list for your trip.
-Nothing too fancy and detailed, this will help you give an overview of what to bring with you, and then you can adjust this later.
+Nothing too fancy and detailed; this will help you give an overview of what to bring, and then you can adjust this later.

 For example, write the usual:

 - 1 hiking shoes